As it was at the overture and shall be at the exit music, bliss without end. Amen.

 Murphy is fearless, versatile and brilliant.
 Yes, she missed performances of Wonderful Town.
 However those critics are quick to harp on her attendance record even after it turned out she was seriously sick and could have permanently damaged her voice.
 I say, cut the lady some slack and welcome her back.
 This is a woman who was able to bring the Mayoress Hoover Hooper, who’s more a cartoon than character, to genuine tears while singing “A Parade in Town.”

 Like the role’s originator, Angela Lansbury, Murphy is mindbogglingly versatile and there is very little she can’t do.
 With the right director (maybe Nicholaw? we can decide that later), we’d have a production of Mame for the 21st century.
-I’m convinced there is – at this moment – no other musical theatre actress who could successfully pull off what is actually one of the most iconic leading lady roles in musical theatre.
+I’m convinced there is – at this moment – no other musical theatre actress who could successfully pull off one of the most iconic leading lady roles in musical theatre.

 "Anyone Can Whistle" at Encores